Type 72 non-metallic anti-tank mine: Similar Landmines

 Two similar plastic bodied AT mines manufactured in China are the Type 69 and the Type 81, although it is entirely possible that there is no difference between the Type 69, Type 72 and Type 81 mines other than their fuzes.
 The basic descriptions (dimensions, weights, appearance, colour) for Type 69 and Type 81 mines match the Type 72 very closely.
 The fuzes are all blast resistant and the mine name may only vary depending on the fuze used.
+Type 69 features a fuze that takes two depressions to trigger, but this feature was removed from the Type 72, being replaced by a delay mechanism.
+Type 85 differs from the Type 72 by being packaged with the fuze.

 Because of its low metal content, the Type 72 cannot be located using metal detectors under most field conditions.
 The Type 72 is resistant to shock and overpressure from explosive breaching systems such as the Giant Viper and MICLIC.
+It is likewise resistant to the PLA's own GSL111 explosive breaching system.

+China also makes a metal-cased version called the Type 72 iron-shelled anti-tank mine (72式铁壳反坦克地雷).
+There is also a steel-springed version of the iron-shelled mine, 72式钢簧铁壳地雷.

 A copy of the mine, the YM-III (sometimes YM-3), is produced in Iran.
 It is slightly heavier at 7 kg, with a slightly heavier 5.7 kg Composition B main charge, with a slightly higher activation pressure of 450 to 900 kg.
 Additionally, a copy is produced in South Africa as "Non-metallic anti-tank mine".